postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 <img alt="Hover over the response code to get a description" src="https://assets.postman.com/postman-docs/response-code.jpg" width="300px"/>

 Some API responses also contain custom messages that can help you understand response codes.
-For example, if you receive a `401 Unauthorized` response, the message might advise you to check the token you used in the request.
+For example, if you receive a `401 Unauthorized` response, the message might tell you to check the token you used in the request.
 If custom messages are returned, they're displayed in the **Body** of the response.

 ## Response time